TABLE OF CONTENTS

 Setting a PIN for your Trezor device

-During the initialization of your Trezor Model One or Trezor Model T, in the 3rd step you'll be asked to set a PIN to secure your device:
+During the initialization of your Trezor Model On, Trezor Model T, or Trezor Safe 3, in the 3rd step you'll be asked to set a PIN to secure your device:

 We recommend setting a device PIN during the device initialization process so that your device is secured immediately